daniyaldev2k20/Simple-web-scraper/README.md

 # Simple-web-scraper
-Simple web scraper which shows daily updated featured biographies and articles in history
+Web scraper implemented in Node.js using Cheerio and Axios npm package